jcfranco/uc-2019-customizing-widgets/slides/index.md

 ## Theming Steps

-1. Get our theme utility.
+1. Get theme utility
-1. Use the utility.
+1. Use the utility
-1. Customize your theme.
+1. Customize your theme
-1. Host your CSS file.
+1. Host your CSS file

 <!-- .element: class="fragment" data-fragment-index="1" -->